 Promoting race equality through contracts matters.
-It matters to local authorities.
-It matters to their contractors, including small businesses and other organisations in the community that could deliver services for the council.
-But most of all it matters to the people who pay for, and are entitled to benefit from, local services.
-Everyone in our communities, whatever their ethnic origin, should receive public services appropriate to their needs, and job opportunities suitable to their talents.
-And everyone in our communities has a right to expect that public money is spent in a way that promotes equality of opportunity and delivers high quality goods and services.
+It matters to public authorities and it matters to their contractors, including small firms and ethnic minority businesses that could deliver services for public authorities.
+It also matters to people who pay for, and have a right to benefit from, public services, whatever their ethnic origin.
+All taxpayers have a right to expect that public money is not spent on supporting discriminatory practices, but on those that promote equality of opportunity.

-We commend this guide to all authorities and contractors.
+We commend this guide to all public authorities and contractors.

+Trevor Phillips

-Trevor Phillips Chair, CRE
+Chair, CRE